-The Resistance has deep roots in the population – family community, linguistic and cultural ties which the US does not possess nor can “invent”; nor can these ties be bought, traded or replicated by their Afghan ‘collaborators’ or imposed by propaganda.
+1. The resistance has deep roots in the population—family community, linguistic and cultural ties which the US does not possess nor can “invent”; nor can these ties be bought, traded or replicated by their Afghan ‘collaborators’ or imposed by propaganda.

-Widespread infiltration, voluntary, active and passive support of the Resistance among the US-recruited and -trained Afghan military and police results in crucial intelligence on troop movements.
+3. Widespread infiltration, voluntary, active and passive support of the resistance among the US-recruited and -trained Afghan military and police results in crucial intelligence on troop movements.
 Desertions and absenteeism undermines “military competence”.

-The scope and breadth of Resistance activity over extends the imperial armies at its current strength and causes it to rely on unreliable Afghan security, who have no stomach for killing their brethren, especially when directed against communities with relatives or ethnic kin.
+4. The scope and breadth of resistance activity over extends the imperial armies at its current strength and causes it to rely on unreliable Afghan security, who have no stomach for killing their brethren, especially when directed against communities with relatives or ethnic kin.

-The Resistance appeals to the people in the name of a return to law and order in everyday life, which preceded the disruptive invasion.
+6. The resistance appeals to the people in the name of a return to law and order in everyday life, which preceded the disruptive invasion.
 The US promise of positive outcomes following a successful war, have no popular resonance after a decade long destructive occupation.

-The US has no belief system that can compete with the religious-nationalist-traditionalist appeal of the Resistance to the vast majority of village, small town and displaced rural population.
+7. The US has no belief system that can compete with the religious-nationalist-traditionalist appeal of the resistance to the vast majority of village, small town and displaced rural population.

-The Afghan Resistance does not normally kill civilians in combat missions since the US troops and NATO are clearly identified.
+10. The Afghan resistance does not normally kill civilians in combat missions since the US troops and NATO are clearly identified.
 Whereas, the opposite is not true.
 The Afghans who are part of the villages in occupied communities are subject to assassinations by “Special Forces” and drone bombings.
-In these circumstances ordinary people suffer the same military assaults as Resistance fighters.
+In these circumstances ordinary people suffer the same military assaults as resistance fighters.

 A US government audit published in late June of this year demolished the Obama regime’s claims that it is succeeding in building an effective Afghan mercenary army and police capable of buttressing the current client regime in Kabul.
 The Report, based on a detailed analysis and field observations argues that the Obama Pentagon relies on “standards [which are] woefully inadequate, inflating the abilities of Afghan units that Mr. Obama called “core to our mission” (Financial Times, June 7, 2010, p1).
 In other words, Obama continues to play the con game, which he inaugurated during his electoral campaign with his phony promises of ‘change’ and “ending the wars”, and continued with his bail out of Wall Street in the name of ‘saving the economy’.
-He followed up by escalating the war in Afghanistan by sending 30,000 more troops and increasing military and police expenditures to $325.5 billion, approximately 132% higher than the last year of the Bush Administration (Congressional Research Service, FY 2010 Supplemental for Wars … June 2010).
+He followed up by escalating the war in Afghanistan by sending 30,000 more troops and increasing military and police expenditures to $325.5 billion, approximately 132 percent higher than the last year of the Bush Administration.

 The Obama regime’s phony claims of progress were based on self-serving bureaucratic and technical criteria, rather than the actual fighting performance and behavior of the Afghan mercenary army.
 The military command’s reports and progress reports were based on how many courses were taught, the length and breadth of training and the amount and quality of arms and equipment supplied to the Afghan troops.
-As the number of Afghan units passing the “training missions” increased from zero to 22, between 2008 - 2009, the Pentagon claimed extraordinary progress.
-To correct the errors, the Pentagon has turned to “field assessments by commanders” – which is also failing, since the officials have a vested interest in inflating the performance of the Afghans mercenaries under their command in order to secure promotions and merit badges.
-The Obama regime plans to increase the Afghan military from 97,000 in November 2009 to 134,000 in October 2010, to 171,000 in October 2011 a 75% increase in two years (Congressional Research Service 2010, p 13).
-The same increase occurs with the police: from 93,800 in November 2009 to 134,000 in October 2011 a 43% increase.
+As the number of Afghan units passing the “training missions” increased from zero to 22, between 2008 and 2009, the Pentagon claimed extraordinary progress.
+To correct the errors, the Pentagon has turned to “field assessments by commanders”—which is also failing, since the officials have a vested interest in inflating the performance of the Afghans mercenaries under their command in order to secure promotions and merit badges.
+The Obama regime plans to increase the Afghan military from 97,000 in November 2009 to 134,000 in October 2010, to 171,000 in October 2011 a 75 percent increase in two years (Congressional Research Service 2010, p 13).
+The same increase occurs with the police: from 93,800 in November 2009 to 134,000 in October 2011 a 43 percent increase.

 The criteria of ‘success’ in Afghanizing the war is belied by the growing Americanizing of the bases, combat troops and expenditures.
 The reason is that the Afghan army figures are as phony as Obama’s promises.
 The number of US personnel is growing because the Afghan political puppets are so corrupt, ineffective and despised by their people that Washington has to surround them with “monitors”, “advisers” and “operatives” who in turn are totally incapable of relating to the needs and practices of the communities.
 Increased US “aid” has led to greater corruption, more unfulfilled promises and greater animosity from the would be popular recipients.

-The fundamental problem is that this is an American war and that is why Afghan units suffer a 50% reduction of strength due to at a minimum, a 20% desertion rate, admitted by US military officials (Congressional Research, op cit, p.14).
-In other words, the Afghan recruits, take the money and their arms and return to their villages, neighborhoods, families, and perhaps not a few, use their military training, joining with the National Resistance.
-With such high levels of disaffection among Afghan recruits and even officials it is not surprising that the Resistance has such high quality intelligence on US troop movements.
+The fundamental problem is that this is an American war and that is why Afghan units suffer a 50 percent reduction of strength due to at a minimum, a 20 percent desertion rate, admitted by US military officials (Congressional Research, op cit, p.14).
+In other words, the Afghan recruits, take the money and their arms and return to their villages, neighborhoods, families, and perhaps not a few, use their military training, joining with the national resistance.
+With such high levels of disaffection among Afghan recruits and even officials it is not surprising that the resistance has such high quality intelligence on US troop movements.
 Given the degree of disaffection it is not surprising that some of the US intelligence collaborators are double agents or vulnerable to exposure and execution.
 Faced with a billion dollar recruitment program with high rates of desertion and the “turning of guns on their mentors,” the White House, Pentagon and Congress refuse to recognize the reality that the imperial occupations is the source of the resistance of almost the whole people.
 Instead they call for more trainees, more funds for “training programs”, more “transparent” mercenary contractors.